canassa13/nlw-web-ecoleta/README.md

 After merging your receipt request to done, you can delete a branch from yours.

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/canassa13/nlw-web-ecoleta/blob/master/LICENSE) for details.

 Made with ♥ by Pedro Canassa :wave: [Get in touch!](https://www.linkedin.com/in/pedrocanassa/)